d12frosted/elpa-mirror/gnu/logos-readme.txt

   By default, the page motions only move between the `^L' delimiters.
   While the option `logos-outlines-are-pages' changes the behaviour to move between outline headings instead.
-What constitutes an “outline heading” is determined by `logos-outline-regexp-alist'.
+What constitutes an “outline heading” is determined by the `logos-outline-regexp-alist'.

   Provided this: